 Stage 1 (Southern Tunnel): Construction is expected to commence in late 2023 pending relevant approvals, and take approximately 4-5 years.

-Stage 2 (Airport Links and Northern Tunnel): Construction is expected to commence in 2026, subject to planning, approvals and funding.
+Stage 2 (Tunnel Connector and Northern Tunnel): Construction is expected to commence in 2026, subject to planning, approvals and funding.

 When will the Project be completed?